AUTHORIZED USE

 Providers should also specify that completion of the full 5-day treatment course and continued isolation in accordance with public health recommendations are important to maximize viral clearance and minimize transmission of SARS-CoV-2.

-†Consult the CDC‡ for the latest information on factors that put patients at high risk for progression to severe COVID‑19.
+Consult the CDC for the latest information on factors that puts patients at high risk for progression to severe COVID-19.

-For important information related to drug interactions and dosing for patients with renal impairment, refer to the Dosing & Prescribing Reference Guide.
+For important information related to drug interactions and dosing for patients with renal impairment, refer to the Dosing tab.

 There are no available human data on the use of nirmatrelvir during pregnancy to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 Published observational studies on ritonavir use in pregnant women have not identified an increase in the risk of major birth defects.
 Published studies with ritonavir are insufficient to identify a drug-associated risk of miscarriage.
 There are maternal and fetal risks associated with untreated COVID-19 in pregnancy.